 Find out more at www.nationalgolfinschools.com or ou 1-800-263-0009, ext.
 283.

 Developed by Physical and Health Education Canada (PHE Canada) in partnership with Golf Canada and the Canadian Professional Golfers’ Association (Canadian PGA), the Golf in Schools Program has been designed to allow elementary school teachers, regardless of their golf background, the ability to deliver the required physical education learning outcomes through the sport of golf while respecting the pre-requisites of the Ministère de l’Éducation, du Loisir et du Sport (MELS).

 “The Golf in Schools Program is a vital link between the educational and golf communities.
 Students can gain better access to this wonderful lifetime sport that not only encourages physical activity but a very strong sense of core values such as integrity, honesty, respect, and confidence”, specified Jean-Pierre Beaulieu, Executive Director of Golf Québec.
 “We will also offer a variety of Golf in Schools activities including sending qualified golf professionals to schools, conducting teacher orientations, and organizing field trips to local golf facilities.”

-Schools that sign-up to participate will receive child-friendly and easy to store golf equipment, as well as golf-related curriculum and instructor training to enable teachers to integrate golf into their elementary school physical education curriculum.
+Schools that sign-up to participate will receive child-friendly and easy to store golf equipment, as well as golf-related curriculum to enable teachers to integrate golf into their elementary school physical education curriculum.